mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

-rendering of dimension lines is an advantage, because if the application just shows the rendered block, all features which can be used in DXF R12 are displayed like linetypes, but this features will disappear if the dimension line will be edited in the CAD application. `ezdxf` writes only the supported DIMVARS of the used DXF version to avoid invalid DXF files.
+rendering of dimension lines is an advantage, because if the application just shows the rendered block, all features which can be used in DXF R12 are displayed like linetypes, but this features will disappear if the dimension line will be edited in the CAD application. `Ezdxf` writes only the supported DIMVARS of the used DXF version to avoid invalid DXF files.
 So it is not that critical to know all the supported features of a DXF version, except for limits and tolerances, `ezdxf` uses the advanced features of the MTEXT entity to create limits and